-Table 6.1: Sum mary of the Significant Effects of the Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the Policy or Strategy (before mitigation) centre or local centres; Objective 2: Improve the health and well-being of all communities and Objective 15: Reduce land, water, air, light, noise pollution: Although the growth proposed in Bath is dependent on the Bath Package of transport measures, the Bath package was developed to address pre-Core Strategy issues.
-The extent which the Bath Package will improve air quality in the context of increased activity within the river corridor is uncertain, however the submission draft does now make reference to the implementation of an Air Quality Management Plan; and Objective 5: Reduce anti-social behaviour, crime and the fear of crime: The Bath Strategy does not address antisocial behaviour or other crime-related issues.
-Anti-social behavior has been identified as a problem in the city centre.
+Table 6.1: Summary of the Significant Effects of the Core Strategy Policies identified within the SA Policy or Strategy Summary of Significant Effects of the Policy or Strategy (before mitigation) centre or local centres; Objective 2: Improve the health and well-being of all communities and Objective 15: Reduce land, water, air, light, noise pollution: Although the growth proposed in Bath is dependent on the Bath package of transport measures, the Bath package was developed to address pre-Core Strategy issues.
+The extent which the Bath package will improve air quality in the context of increased activity within the river corridor is uncertain and air quality could worsen.
+Given the submission draft changes, the potential for negative impacts is increased albeit not certain.
+Objective 5: Reduce anti-social behaviour, crime and the fear of crime: The Bath Strategy does not address antisocial behaviour or other crime-related issues.
+Anti-social behaviour has been identified as a problem in the city centre.
 Uncertain effects are identified as follows: Objective 19: Encourage careful and efficient use of natural resources: It unclear whether sustainable design principles will also apply to development elsewhere in the city, apart from in the Central Area and Western Corridor.
+Objective 14: Encourage and protect habitats and biodiversity, in the short term, an ecological assessment will be required to determine the potential effect on ecology of the compensatory flood storage.
 Keynsham Spatial Potential major positive effects were identified in relation to10 of the SA Objectives.
 Strategy One major negative effect has been identified in relation to waste arisings because the potential waste facility at Broadmead Lane is not included as key infrastructure for the Keynsham spatial strategy and Policy KE2 does not make reference to the reuse of the buildings at the Somerdale site.
 The demolition of the Cadbury factory at Somerdale could produce large amounts of demolition material which could potentially be sent to landfill.
 Somer Valley Spatial Strategy The Strategy for the Somer Valley chapter and the three policies contained therein generally have a positive effect with regards to the SA Objectives.
 Potential major positive effects were identified with regard to 12 of the SA objectives.
 Rural Areas Spatial Strategy With regards to a number of the SA objectives, the strategy has the potential to have both a minor positive and a minor negative performance.
 The ability for the rural delivery strategy to address all barriers to access to services and facilities experienced by other villages is limited.
 Such mixed performances have been recorded with regards to the following SA Objectives: Objective 1: Improve accessibility to community facilities and local services; Objective 2: Improve the health and well-being of all communities; Objective 4: Promote stronger more vibrant and cohesive communities;